lbxa/COMP1511/README.md

 # HS1917
-Feel free to grab some source code.
+Feel free to grab some source code, at your own risk of plagarism.
 <hr>

 <em><strong>\~/lib/</strong></em><br>